fgenolini/frank/README.md

 ### Adding a Kanban card
 Create an issue, then go to Projects and add a card by selecting the card of interest and drag and drop it to the relevant column

+## Subdirectories
+### video
+Computer vision using OpenCV, to detect what is present on the computer's webcam, or any other video input, with optional audio input.

 ## CMake
 The CMake tool is used to build the frank C++ projects.
 You will first need to get OpenCV and GSL.